 To consider a brief social media micro meltdown via Professional Academic(TM) Mr. Simon Sellars.

-– In which academic book publisher and Western culturally appointed Ballard expert (whatever that is) Simon Sellars apparently once had some hot rap style micro–beef with anonymous research lab site Robert What Dot Com; a minor tale timeline of very mild institutional / academic paranoid twitching on dead social media.
+– In which academic book publisher and Western culturally appointed Ballard expert (whatever that is) Simon Sellars apparently once had some hot rap style micro-beef with anonymous Research lab site robertwhat.com; a very minor tale timeline of mild institutional / academic paranoid twitching on dead social media.

-- You now longer follow “Ballardian” on social media.
+- In which you now longer follow “Ballardian” on social media.